dammar01/Tekken-Tactics/README.md

   - Java Swing for GUI.

 ## Contributions
-This application was developed by [Your Name] as part of a Visual Programming coursework project.
+This application was developed by [Dammar Syaputra](https://github.com/dammar01), [Muhammad Haris](https://github.com/muharriss), [Haikal Bagas Putra](https://github.com/ImDeshi), and Andika as part of a Visual Programming coursework project.
 Contributions and suggestions are welcome for future updates.

 ## License
 Tekken Tactics is a personal project and is not intended for commercial use.
 All rights reserved.